googleapis/python-firestore/UPGRADING.md

 If you previously were using modules or functions under the namespace `google.cloud.firestore_v1.gapic` there is a high likelihood you have incompatible code.
-To assist with this, we have includes some helpful scripts to make some of the code modifications required to use 2.0.0.
+To assist with this, we have included some helpful scripts to make some of the code modifications required to use 2.0.0.

 * Install the library